al3xpisani/stock/README.md

 ### Stock service

 * Assume this is an internal service, so requests to endpoints in this service don't need to be authenticated.
 * When a stock request is received, this service should query an external API to get the stock information.
-For this challenge, use this API: `https://stooq.com/q/l/?s={stock_code}&f=sd2t2ohlcvn&h&e=csv`.
-* Note that `{stock_code}` above is a parameter that should be replaced with the requested stock code.
+* The Stock Service will fetch stock data and will get back to api-service.
+* The api-service will persist data into firebase and Redis
 * You can see a list of available stock codes here: [https://stooq.com/t/?i=518](https://stooq.com/t/?i=518)

 ## Architecture